hadywafa/AwsHub/aws-services/management-governance/trust-advisor/trust-advisor.md

 ## 🔄 **Key Features**

-1. **Comprehensive Recommendations**
+### **Comprehensive Recommendations**

 Trusted Advisor provides insights and suggested actions for:

-   1. **Cost Optimization 💰**
+1. **💰 Cost Optimization**

    - Identify unused resources like idle EC2 instances or underutilized EBS volumes.
    - Highlight savings opportunities by choosing reserved instances or savings plans.

-   2. **Performance Optimization ⚡**
+2. **⚡ Performance Optimization**

    - Detect potential performance bottlenecks in EC2, RDS, or other services.
    - Recommend improvements to resource configurations for better efficiency.

-   3. **Security Best Practices 🔒**
+3. **🔒 Security Best Practices**

    - Flag overly permissive IAM roles or unencrypted S3 buckets.
    - Highlight compliance risks and suggest remediation steps.

-   4. **Fault Tolerance 🌐**
+4. **🌐 Fault Tolerance**

    - Identify areas to improve system reliability, like enabling Multi-AZ for databases.
    - Highlight redundant resource configurations to avoid single points of failure.

-   5. **Service Limits Monitoring 📈**
+5. **📈 Service Limits Monitoring**

    - Monitor usage of service limits to avoid disruptions in resource provisioning.
    - Provide alerts when nearing limits for EC2 instances, Elastic IPs, or other services.

-2. **Integration with CloudWatch**
+### **🔔 Integration with CloudWatch**

 - **Monitor Trusted Advisor Checks**: Use **CloudWatch Events** to track changes in check status.
 - **Set Alarms**: Configure **CloudWatch Alarms** to alert you based on Trusted Advisor metrics.

 ---